-- a.
-Note 4.12 of the consolidated financial statement.
-The management has carried out impairment assessment in respect of goodwill and tangible assets considering the accumulated losses.
-Based on such assessment, the excess of carrying value of goodwill and tangible assets over the recoverable amount has been accounted as impairment provision of Rs.135 Lakhs for the year ended March 31, 2023 (aggregate impairment provision up to year ended March 31, 2023 Rs.810 Lakhs).
-Management is of the view that expected growth in the demand of the SDS's products and other steps taken by the management, will generate sufficient cash flows to cover balance carrying value of goodwill and the carrying value of the tangible assets as at March 31, 2023; - b.
-Note 7.2 of the consolidated financial statement.
-In respect of inventory: (i) ageing of slow/non-moving items of inventories is not available from the system.
+Reference is invited to Note 7.2 of the consolidated financial statement.
+In respect of Step down Subsidiary (SDS), ageing of slow/non-moving items of inventories is not available from the system.
 Management is of the view that there is demand for the SDS's products and these inventories have realizable value greater than cost.
 Based on the management estimate provision is made wherever considered necessary.
-We have relied on the management for the demand estimate and expected price realization. (ii) Further, the improvement in the systems and processes of maintaining the inventory records is in process.
+We have relied on the management for the demand estimate and expected price realization.

-Our opinion is not modified in the above matters.
-The matters covered in para 2 above, were also reported under 'Emphasis of Matter' paragraph in our audit report for the year ended March 31, 2023 and our opinion was not modified in previous year also.
+Our opinion is not modified in the above matter.
+The above matter was also reported under 'Emphasis of Matter' paragraph in our audit report for the earlier years and our opinion was not modified in earlier years also.